Foreign relations of Russia: 2022–present

 When Russia invaded Ukraine in 2022, its foreign policy changed significantly after 141 countries approved a March 2022 UN resolution condemning the invasion and demanding a full withdrawal of Russian forces and after more than 600 Russian diplomats were declared persona non grata that same year.

 Russia attempted to solidify its alliances in Africa, Asia, and South America.
 Historically, the former Soviet Union and later the Russian Federation had good relations with modern states in those regions, being on the side of oppressed populations, such as during Apartheid in South Africa, and opposing imperialism worldwide.

 Later in 2022, many African and South American countries abstained from voting against Russia in the UN Security Council for its military involvements in Ukraine.
 Russia's influence in Africa and South America is expanding, particularly in the areas of mining and security services.
-Most African and South American countries have a keen interest in cheap fossil energy and have no sanctions in place against Russian entities.
+As of July 2022, most African and South American countries had a keen interest in cheap fossil energy and had no sanctions in place against Russian entities.